gvwilson/sensibleadventures/cloudherd/new.md

 Thokmay folded his hands together in front of his chest and bowed.
 "Thank you, respected," he said humbly.

 "Oh, you're welcome, I'm sure," Ulfmaerr replied lightly.
-"Now, who'd like some tea?
+"Now, would you like some tea?
 And if you don't mind me asking, do you have any idea why those trolls were so upset about you being here?
 And the men on the other cloud that came with you---I must say, it was all very confusing."

 Thokmay glanced at Noxy.
 When she made no move to speak, he cleared